What is hand dermatitis?

 What are the clinical features of hand dermatitis?

-Hand dermatitis may affect the backs of the hands, the palms or both.
-It can be very itchy, often burns, and is sometimes painful.
-It has acute, relapsing and chronic phases.
+Hand dermatitis may affect the backs of the hands, the palms, or both.
+It can be very itchy, often with a burning sensation, and is sometimes painful.
+It has acute, relapsing, and chronic phases.

 Acute hand dermatitis presents with: